isadoramariamendes/rshell/README.md

 # rshell
 This is the repository of the HW0, rshell.
-This file is going to be updated yet.
+I have been struggling with git and I hope I learn one day.
+By now I am not sure if I am updating everything right or not and I feel I am going to cry.

 # Installation
 To execute the program just follow the steps:
 <br>1 - Download the project
 <br>2 - Open the terminal and go inside of the directory rshell
-3 - Once you are in the right folder, just type make.
+<br>3 - Once you are in the right folder, just type make.
 After that, type:
-`$ make run`
+<br>`$ make run`
-to run the software or;
+<br>to run the software or;
-`$ make leak-check`
+<br>`$ make leak-check`

 # Dependencies
 By now this software do not use any external library